 AUGORG's research worked with practices of playing between moving from conscious mind (more removed from nature) and returning to senses (subconscious mind experience in tune with nature).
 Opening up to the subconscious mind allows us to work directly with nature and learn from her long proven histories of phenomenon.

 Being in Finland in the summertime, created a lot of light time.
 22hrs a day of light.
 We used this opportunity to play with the different augmented states of light -- particularly the extended dawn and early mornings, midnight sunshine and the extended twilight.
+Being in the forests of Finland at this time of year affected our perception of light and also our circadian rhythms.
+We needed less sleep.

 The production phase of AUGORG focused not only on the creation of assets but also interdisciplinary processes & workshop modules integrating the following areas of research: